“Rejoice, O fortunate one. I have it in my power to grant three wishes! Go for it!”

 All was well.
 Their marriage was the most remarkable love story after all.

-This story was written to the word ‘Whistle’ given by DYWT.
+Author’s note: This story was written to the prompt ‘Whistle‘ by DYWT.
 Though romance is a genre I shy away from, a story written to this prompt would be incomplete without romance.
 Writing this story helped me escape to an alternate world amidst the growing turmoil in the United States these days.
 I am thankful to team DYWT for this and to the judge who endorsed the whistling of the words.
+This story also won the writing contest on the group.